caltechlibrary/dataset/README.md

 # dataset

-_dataset_ is a go package for managing JSON documents stored on disc along with attached documents.
+_dataset_ is a golang package for managing JSON documents and their attachments on disc or in S3 storage.
-*dataset* is also a command line tool exercising the features of the _dataset_ package.
+_dataset_ is also a command line tool exercising the features of the golang _dataset_ package.
-It organanizes JSON documents by unique name in collections distributing the content across subdirectories (buckets) that allow easy process with common Unix text utilities.
-It also is friendly for scripting languages like Bash (available on many operating systems such as Linux, Mac OS X, Windows 10).
+A project goal of _dataset_ is to "play nice" with shell scripts and other Unix tools (e.g. it respects standard in, out and error with minimal side effects).
+This means it is easily scriptable via Bash shell or interpretted languages like Python.

+_dataset_ organanizes JSON documents by unique names in collections.
+Collections are represented as Unix subdirectories (or paths under S3) with each collection having a series of buckets (sub-directories/sub-paths) spreading the JSON documents and their attachments across the file system (this avoids having too many JSON documents in a given directory).

 ## Operations

-A project goal of _dataset_ is to "play nice" with shell scripts and other Unix tools (e.g. it respects standard in, out and error with minimal side effects).
-The operations support by *dataset* command line tools are listed below organized at the collection level, JSON document level.
+The basic operations support by *dataset* are listed below organized by collection and JSON document level.

 ### Collection Level